-Monitorings are not required to occur at the place of employment or educational setting but may occur with the consent of the participant and his or her employer.
+Monitorings are not required to occur at the place of employment or educational setting but may occur with the consent of the participant and their employer.

-For participants who receive services on a less than monthly basis, ODP requires monthly monitoring conducted by the SC with at least one face-to-face occurring every three months.
+During the time that the participant is receiving a waiver service on a less than monthly basis or on temporary travel, the SC must conduct monthly face-to-face monitorings via teleservices with at least one face-to-face monitoring occurring every three months.

+A deviation of monitoring frequency and location is only permitted when a participant:

+• only receives a waiver service on a less than monthly basis

-A deviation of monitoring frequency is only permitted when an individual goes on vacation or on a trip as per ODP's Waiver Travel Policy related to Service Definitions.
+• is on temporary travel out of the state of Pennsylvania as per ODP's Travel Policy Related to Service Definitions.